Selling A House With A Mortgage: A Guide

 Can You Sell A Home With Negative Equity?

 If you’re struggling to make your payments and need to move on, one option is a short sale.
-This is where a lender agrees to take less than you owe on the mortgage.
-The sale has to be approved by the lender.
+This is where a lender agrees to take less than you owe on the mortgage, and the sale has to be approved by the lender.
 This does hurt your credit and impact your future mortgage options for a period of time, but it’s less painful from a financial perspective than a foreclosure.

 The Bottom Line

-You can certainly sell a house with an existing mortgage.
-It’s important to consider your existing balance and whether it’s the right time for you to sell.
+You can certainly sell a house with an existing mortgage, but it’s important to consider your existing balance and whether it’s the right time for you to sell.
 Your real estate agent can help you set a fair listing price and give you tips on preparing to sell.
-You’ll use the proceeds from your sale to pay off your existing mortgage and any other liens.
+You can use the proceeds from your sale to pay off your existing mortgage and any other liens.
 What’s left is yours.

 Viewing 1 - 3 of 3